-What are the steps not to miss?
+What are the milestones not to be missed?

 Where can I rent a bike in Tuscany?

-If you want to explore the region by bike, you'll need a bicycle.
+If you want to explore the region by bike, you'll need one.
 If you're not a great sportsman, you might even be tempted by an electric bike.
 Fortunately, you'll find bike rental stores in almost every town in the region.
 These stores offer a wide range of bikes and services, such as detailed maps of the best routes and advice on the rules of the road.
 If you prefer, you can also rent a bike in advance online to guarantee availability.

-Here is a small selection of bike rental companies in Tuscany, sorted by town:
+Here's a small selection of bike rental companies in Tuscany, sorted by town: